-Our citizens want to own green jungles bursting with life and biodiversity, as well as modern urban structures; they want to be able to see the stars in the sky at night not filtered by smog; they wish to travel to work, school, home, and play without being stuck for hours in traffic jams or having to take days to get there; our citizens want good education, quality health care, fresh foods, their own homes, safe communities and towns, fair and efficient systems, and value for money on their tax dollars.
-Budget 2018 aims to deliver all of these improvements as we invite every Guyanese to create an inclusive path as the Journey to the Good Life Continues.

-In addition to the traditional organisations, which are usually invited, as has become customary, the pre-budget consultation exercise was expanded, this year, to include a group of young, dynamic entrepreneurs, among others.
+- 1.8 Mr. Speaker, our citizens want to own green jungles bursting with life and biodiversity, as well as modern urban structures; they want to be able to see the stars in the sky at night not filtered by smog; they wish to travel to work, school, home, and play without being stuck for hours in traffic jams or having to take days to get there; our citizens want good education, quality health care, fresh foods, their own homes, safe communities and towns, fair and efficient systems, and value for money on their tax dollars.
+Budget 2018 aims to deliver all of these improvements as we invite every Guyanese to create an inclusive path as the Journey to the Good Life Continues. - 1.9 Mr. Speaker, in addition to the traditional organisations, which are usually invited, as has become customary, the pre-budget consultation exercise was expanded, this year, to include a group of young, dynamic entrepreneurs, among others.
 My interaction with these groups re-assured me that our country's future is secure.
-I also want to thank the Guyana Manufacturer and Services Association (GMSA) for ensuring frank and productive discussions in the on-going Inter-ministerial - GMSA engagement.
-This has resulted in several government interventions and has fostered a healthy working relationship between the Government and the private sector.
+I also want to thank the GMSA for ensuring frank and productive discussions in the on-going Inter-ministerial GMSA engagement.
+This has resulted in several government interventions and has fostered a healthy working relationship between the government and the private sector.
 We anticipate that this will continue, and will ultimately lead to, and drive growth in the manufacturing and services sector.

-Economic Developments in the World Economy
+2. Economic Developments in the World Economy